drsimonj/corrr-rstudio-conf/slides.md

 Motivation
 ========================================================

-But exploring correlations in R often means working with matrices and base R.
+But exploring correlations in R often means working with matrices and base R...

 ```r